kevin-chalmers/set10108/labs/lab05/README.md

 }
 ```

-Here we are using the process rank to determine which process does what.
-The process with rank 0 we consider the main process, and its job is to receive messages (lines 32 to 45).
-Each other process will just send a message to the main process (lines 21 to 31).
+We use the process rank to determine the behaviour of a process.
+The process with rank `0` is the main process.
+It will receive messages.
+Other processes will send to the main process.

-Here we are using two new commands:
+We are using two new commands:

-- `MPI_Send` requires the data to be sent, the size of data (we make sure we send an extra byte for a string -- the null terminator), the type of data, the destination (0 -- the main process), a tag (we will not be using tags), and the communicator.
+- `MPI_Send` requires the data to be sent, the size of data (we make sure we send an extra byte for a string - *the null terminator*), the type of data, the destination (`0` - the main process), a tag (we will not be using tags), and the communicator.
 - `MPI_Recv` requires a buffer to store the message, the maximum size of the buffer, the process to receive from, the tag, the communicator to use, and status conditions.

 Running this application will give you an output similar to: